theman-oj10/CareerSync/docs/DeveloperGuide.md

 **MSS**
 1. User accesses the main window.
-2. User uses the command and inputs internship details.
+2. User inputs the command, specifying internship details.
 3. System validates the input data.
 4. System saves the internship information.
 5. System displays the added internship details in the message box.